Pages

 Beef Roast Chili

 This is a chili I've made often but have never tried to write down the recipe.
 Since I've had people asking for the recipe, I guess it's about time I get this done as best I can.
 I can’t remember how long ago I started making this recipe, or why I decided to use a pot roast instead of ground beef, but it’s evolved into the recipe I now use.
-I loved that it’s slow cooked in a slow cooker, allowing the spices and flavors to meld.
+I love that it’s slow cooked, which allows the spices and flavors to meld.
 Hope you enjoy and you can put your own spin on it if you'd like. :)

 Ingredients